10up/distributor/README.md

 ### Registration

 To help inform our roadmap, keep adopters apprised of major updates and changes that could impact their websites, and solicit opportunities for beta testing and feedback, we’re asking for a little bit of information in exchange for a free key that unlocks update notifications and 1-click upgrades inside the WordPress dashboard.
 Your information is kept confidential.
 You can [register here](https://distributorplugin.com/#cta) and input your key in Distributor settings in the dashboard (network dashboard for multisite users).
+Note that you need to input the email address you used to register Distributor (included in the email with your registration key) as that is linked to the registration key.

 ## Plugin Usage